-A good table will be equiped with the ability to level and adjust the legs.
+A good table will be equiped with leg levelers, which offer the ability to level and adjust the height of the legs.
 Keep an eye out for a table that features this, as it will come in handy on most surfaces.

-A decent set of caster wheels can also make a difference when you need to move the table around.
+A decent set of caster wheels for easy and convenient movement can also make a difference.
 Make sure they come with a solid locking mechanism to prevent your table from moving around when you don’t need it.

 You may also find some tables that include options such as ball or paddle storage.
 These provide functional convenience however should only be considered as secondary nice to have options.